CrgioPeca88/angular-socketio-chat/README.md

 # angular-socketio-chat

-Angular chat application wuth socket.io
+Angular chat application with the socket.io library.